COVID-19 pandemic in the Comoros: April 2020

 As a preventative measure, arriving travellers were to be quarantined for 14 days upon arrival.
 In order to prevent the spread of the virus, the government has cancelled all incoming flights and banned large gatherings.

 On 15 April, a person arriving in Mayotte from the Comoros tested positive for COVID-19.

-On 16 April, Dominique Voynet, Director of Mayotte Regional Health Agency, announced that a person who died on 8 April before being evacuated to Mayotte on the basis of a x-ray of COVID-19 was Said Toihir, the Grand Mufti of the Comoros.
+On 16 April, Dominique Voynet, Director of Mayotte Regional Health Agency, announced that a person who died on 8 April before being evacuated to Mayotte on the basis of an x-ray of COVID-19 was Said Toihir, the Grand Mufti of the Comoros.
 The announcement caused a diplomatic rift between Comoros and France.
 Mohamed El-Amine Souef, Foreign Minister of Comoros said "If a case is confirmed in the Comoros, it is not Dominique Voynet to announce it, we have been independent since 6 July 1975."

 On 17 April, the World Health Organization delivered medical aid to the Comoros.

 On 20 April, the rapper Cheikh Mc released a video saying that his wife had been infected by COVID-19.
 The rapper was arrested by the gendarmerie at 16:00 after the video was shared many times.
 Cheikh Mc had been released again around 21:00.
 The Ministry of Health announced on 21 April that Cheikh Mc's fears could not be confirmed without testing, but the contacts of his wife will be followed up.

 On 22 April, a polymerase chain reaction (PCR) screening machine was delivered and the Comoros can start testing for COVID-19 from 23 April onwards.

 On 30 April, the first case was confirmed, a 50-year-old man who was admitted to the El-Maarouf hospital in Moroni on 23 April.
 The patient had been in contact with a Franco-Comorian national on 18 March.
 On 2 May, Ibrahim Djabir, Head of the emergency department of the El-Maarouf hospital, said that his condition is improving, but he is still on oxygen.
 The protocol for mild cases who do not require hospitalisation is being studied, but they will probably receive Artequick in tablet.
 President Azali Assoumani also disclosed that a curfew had been instituted.